anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 *Applies to: Anbox Cloud, Anbox Cloud Appliance since 1.16.0*

-Anbox containers come preinstalled with the `anbox-bug-report` utility, which collects the log files and other relevant information for a specific container.
+Anbox Cloud instances come preinstalled with the `anbox-bug-report` utility, which collects the log files and other relevant information for a specific instance.
 To generate the report and save it to a local file, use `amc exec` on a running
-container:
+instance:

 ```
-amc exec <container_id> -- bash -c 'cat "$(anbox-bug-report)"' > "<target_file>"
+amc exec <instance_id> -- bash -c 'cat "$(anbox-bug-report)"' > "<target_file>"
 ```

-This command builds a zip archive that contains the container report.
+This command builds a zip archive that contains the instance report.
 It then saves it to the local `<target_file>`.
 This process might take a few seconds.

-## Stored container logs
+## Stored instance logs

 *Applies to: Anbox Cloud, Anbox Cloud Appliance*

-If a container fails to start or a runtime error occurs, AMS collects relevant log files from the container and makes them available for inspection.
+If an instance fails to start or a runtime error occurs, AMS collects relevant log files from the instance and makes them available for inspection.

-Use `amc show <container_id>` command to list the available logs.
+Use `amc show <instance_id>` command to list the available logs.
 See [View stored logs](https://discourse.ubuntu.com/t/how-to-view-the-container-logs/24329#view-stored-logs) for an example of such a stored log.

 ## Related topics